 Installing the Rivnuts was a lesson in humility.
 Holy moly you better bring your Kung-Fu grip if you’re going to use a manual Rivnut tool.
 We started off that way but quickly got back on Amazon for a pneumatic Rivnut tool.

 After a couple of angled installations, and sore hands and having to drill out poorly installed Rivnuts, the investment of a pneumatic Rivnut tool was worth every penny.
 You won’t be disappointed if you go that route.
 Fast and accurate, although not cheap.
+Here is the link to the manual version.

 After the interior track system was in place, we could focus on installing the 1/2″ x 3-1/2″ Douglas Fir cladding.
 Instead of finishing them in place, we finished all sides of the fir to avoid inconsistent moisture absorption and reduce the likelihood of warping.
 We set up a finish assembly line and used two coats of Osmo PolyX hand-rubbed hard wax.